sueKK/sueKK/README.md

-- 👋 Hi, I’m @sueKK
+- 👋 Hi, I’m Suzzy
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, content writing, art, and plants.
 - 🌱 I’m currently learning Software Engineering @Microverse
-- 📫 How to reach me... on instagram @s.u.e_kk ,twitter @Suzzy_k
+- 📫 How to reach me... on Email suzzykawira6@gmail.com, Twitter @Suzzy_k
+-

 <!---
 sueKK/sueKK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.